 Deep penetration, more resistance: Understanding structure of terror group TRF

-New Delhi, May 14: The The Resistance Front (TRF) a new terror group in Jammu and Kashmir which was launched recently mainly aims at radicalisation and recruitments for the Lashkar-e-Tayiba.
+New Delhi, May 14: The Resistance Front (TRF) a new terror group in Jammu and Kashmir which was launched recently mainly aims at radicalisation and recruitments for the Lashkar-e-Tayiba.

 Army Chief General M M Naravane said that he would call the TRF a Terror Revival Front.
 It is all that it is and there should be no doubt that this is supported by its proxies.
 We have no doubt that they have foreign support.
 They have just come up with different names.